Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Identifying the Base Capacity Process

 \section{Identifying the Base Capacity Process}

-In this Section we find the explicit link between our `base capacity' approach and the variational approach in Chiarolla and Haussmann \cite{Chiarolla2} based on the shadow value of installed capital, $v:=\frac{\partial}{\partial y}V$ (see Appendix \ref{solutionInvestmentProblem} for a generalization of \cite{Chiarolla2} in the case of deterministic, time-dependent coefficients).
+In this Section we find the explicit link between our `base capacity' approach and the variational approach in Chiarolla and Haussmann \cite{Chiarolla2} based on the shadow value of installed capital, $v:=\frac{\partial}{\partial y}V$, with $V$ as in (\ref{optimalproblem}) (see Appendix \ref{solutionInvestmentProblem} for a generalization of \cite{Chiarolla2} in the case of deterministic, time-dependent coefficients).